Providence Center for Health Care Ethics provides ethics consultation in the following areas:

 Accountability to other obligations

 An ethics consult can be obtained urgently by paging the center staff or routinely through EPIC.
+Patients or families who desire an ethics consult are encouraged to notify a member of their care team or to contact the Center directly at 503-216-1913.

 Organizational: Providence Center for Health Care Ethics has developed a decision-making matrix for the ethical discernment of business and organizational practices.
 This matrix seeks to assure integrity in these decisions by exploring honesty in the pursuit of our Mission, reliability in our commitment of the common good, fairness in the impact on stakeholders and partners, and accountability for our justice concerns and our historical and Roman Catholic tradition.
 Ethical discernments are facilitated by hospital Mission directors or Ethics Center staff.